2023 Solar Incentives Guide for North Decatur, GA - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you probably think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC allows you to claim a tax credit for a predetermined percentage of your solar system's cost.
+When someone says "solar incentives," you probably think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
+The ITC allows you to claim a tax credit for a predetermined percentage of the cost of your solar system.

-The ITC originally covered 30% of the cost of installing solar panels, although it has fluctuated slightly over the years between 26-30%.
-The installation date of your solar system will determine what percentage you qualify for.
-The cost of installation includes the panels themselves as well as the cost of accessories, equipment and labor.
-There is no maximum amount you can claim.
-The ITC can be applied to solar systems installed after January 1, 2006 on your primary or secondary residence.
-The residence must be owned by you and in the United States.
+The ITC originally covered 30% of the cost of solar panel installation, although that number has fluctuated slightly over the last few years between 26-30%.
+The percentage you qualify for will depend on when your solar system was installed.
+The total installation cost includes the panels themselves as well as the cost of equipment, labor and accessories.
+There is no maximum claim amount.
+The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The residence must be in the United States and owned by you.

 State & Local Solar Incentives